airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

     Sync History displays the sync status (Succeeded, Failed, Cancelled, Partial Success, or Running) and the [summary of the sync log](#sync-log-summary).

-3. For more information about a sync, click the sync log dropdown.

     :::note

     Airbyte will try to sync your data three times.
 After a third failure, it will stop attempting to sync.

     :::

+3. To view the full sync log, click the sync log dropdown.

 ### Sync log summary
 #### Succeeded